dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 as you would need to know when using it in a development environment anyways.

-Despite that there is a high chance that you don't know everything, so you may still learn something new from this talk.
-At least we hope you do.
+Despite that there is a high chance that you don't know everything, so you may still learn something new from this talk, because the landscape is still changing quite rapidly.

 ---